1. Recessed Light

 Floor lights brighten reading nooks, creating the perfect ambiance for cozy reading sessions

-Frequently Asked Questions about Type of light fixture
+Frequently Asked Questions about the Types of light fixture

-What are the different types of light fixtures mounting?
+What are the different types of light fixture mounting?

 Light fixtures can be mounted in several ways: recessed, surface-mounted, track-mounted, pendant, wall-mounted sconces, floor-standing, and ceiling-mounted.
 Each mounting method offers different installation options and design flexibility.